Scholarships for Public Servants - Application Process & Renewal

 Supervisor’s Letter of Support

 - If your supervisor is new, a letter from your previous supervisor will be accepted as long as your new/current supervisor signs a short note indicating their agreement.
-This is particularly important as the signatories on your support letter and your application will be different, thus ensuring your current supervisor understands and agrees to the committed budgetary responsibilities
+This is particularly important as the signatories on your support letter and your application will be different, thus ensuring your current supervisor understands and agrees to the committed budgetary responsibilities.

-- Your supervisor’s letter of support must be written and signed within 3 months of your application submission in support of your current application
+- Your supervisor’s letter of support must be written and signed within 3 months of your application submission in support of your current application.

 Estimates for Tuition & Books

-- The estimated dollar amounts that you enter for tuition and books are only estimates and won't impact the amount you’re awarded
+- The estimated dollar amounts that you enter for tuition and books are only estimates and won't impact the amount you’re awarded.

 Rules for Loan Forgiveness & Other Scholarship Funding

-- See the Pacific Leaders BC Loan Forgiveness or Pacific Leaders Scholarships for Children of Public Servants program pages for loan forgiveness and scholarship information
+- See the Pacific Leaders BC Loan Forgiveness or Pacific Leaders Scholarships for Children of Public Servants program pages for loan forgiveness and scholarship information.

 - If you're participating in the Pacific Leaders BC Loan Forgiveness program, you can still apply for Pacific Leaders Scholarships for Public Servants or Scholarships for Children of Public Servants programs.
-The programs operate under the same umbrella, but are focused on different parts of an employee’s career progression
+The programs operate under the same umbrella, but are focused on different parts of an employee’s career progression.

 - You can receive funding from other scholarships unrelated to Pacific Leaders.
-If you're reimbursed through another source for any portion of tuition and books, you're expected to subtract that amount prior to submitting a request for reimbursement
+If you're reimbursed through another source for any portion of tuition and books, you're expected to subtract that amount prior to submitting a request for reimbursement.

 - You can't apply for more than one Pacific Leaders Scholarship at one time, but you can apply for subsequent scholarships in future years.
-See the renewal section for more information
+See the renewal section for more information.

 Rules for Program Requirements

-- You don't have to be registered in your program when you apply for a scholarship, but you must be registered before you can be reimbursed
+- You don't have to be registered in your program when you apply for a scholarship, but you must be registered before you can be reimbursed.

-- Only submit the application form with one program listed; the scholarship will only be granted for one program at a time
+- Only submit the application form with one program listed; the scholarship will only be granted for one program at a time.

-- An application that doesn't clearly show which single program is being applied for will be rejected
+- An application that doesn't clearly show which single program is being applied for will be rejected.

-- Refer to your chosen program consistently throughout your application package
+- Refer to your chosen program consistently throughout your application package.

 - Scholarships are for future studies and can't be applied retroactively.
 Don't apply for a scholarship for a program you've already taken.
-If you have outstanding B.C. student loans from past studies, please see information on the Pacific Leaders BC Loan Forgiveness program
+If you have outstanding B.C. student loans from past studies, please see information on the Pacific Leaders BC Loan Forgiveness program.

 - This scholarship is for those aiming to attain a diploma, certificate or degree, not for those taking one or two courses.
 Ministries may use their discretion to fund one or two developmental courses that don't lead to a certificate, diploma or degree.
-See Learning and Development (HR Policy 2) and speak with your supervisor
+See Learning and Development (HR Policy 2) and speak with your supervisor.

 Each Pacific Leaders Scholarship is for one 12 month period only.
 If your studies are ongoing, apply for a scholarship renewal in the same intake each year to ensure there’s no break in funding.

-Even if nothing has changed in your circumstances, you need to complete the application package fully so all criteria can be verified.
+Even if nothing has changed with your circumstances, you need to complete the application package fully so all criteria can be verified.
 This also allows your supervisor, and by extension your ministry, to affirm its ongoing commitment.
 In addition, transcripts indicating passing grades are required.

 If you received funding previously through Pacific Leaders for the same or a different program of study, your application would be considered a renewal.